-The university's criteria for granting tenure, promotion, or permanent status shall be relevant to the faculty member's assignment and to his/her performance of the duties and responsibilities expected of a member of the university community.
+The University's criteria for granting tenure, promotion, or permanent status shall be relevant to the faculty member's assignment and to their performance of the duties and responsibilities expected of a member of the university community.
 These criteria recognize three broad categories of academic engagement:

-- (A) Teaching Instruction, including in person classroom teaching, distance/executive/continuing education, direction of theses and dissertations, and extension education programs. - (B) Research Research or other scholarship and creative activities.
+- (A) Teaching Instruction, including in person classroom teaching, online/distance/executive/continuing education/laboratory/field/ clinical/performance instruction, direction of theses and dissertations, and extension education programs. - (B) Research Research or other scholarship and creative activities.
 Reminder: All tenure track faculty must have a minimum of 10 percent of their time assigned to research. - (C) Service Public and professional.